genaionline/MCP/README.md

 # MCP

-Show how MCP changes our life
+Show how MCP technology changes our daily life.